Last Updated on by Karl

 The same principle applies to things like how you format text, images, and video.
 If it’s low quality or provides poor user experience, you’re only hurting yourself.
 If your site doesn’t look reputable, then users are likely to see it as such.
 Regardless of the quality of your content.

 Visual cues especially apply to your site’s formatting and optimization for mobile.
 In fact, mobile optimization is one of the biggest trends in internet marketing today.
 If your content isn’t mobile-friendly, you are at a disadvantage to competitors whose is.

 Moz gives some great advice on mobile optimizing.
 One important decision you need to make is the decision between responsive, dynamic serving and separate site configuration.
 Google prefers responsive design but supports all three options as long as they’re set up properly.

 If you’re not sure about what options are your strongest, do some research.
 One of the best ways to make decisions about the best format and design of your site is by performing A/B tests.
-You just compare two different versions and see what gives a better conversion rate.
+Compare two versions and see what gives you a better conversion rate.

 2. Hidden Autoplay Ads

 If you ask anyone who listens to music while on the internet, there is one thing that will ensure they click away from your content.
 A bounce is more likely when a video autoplays on the page somewhere that is not immediately obvious and easy to close.
 And even worse when a new video loads sometime after the first one has stopped!

 Continous autoplay is a surefire way of annoying the reader into leaving your site.
 If this person was considering citing your content, this could be worse than losing that link.
 It could also mean that the link could be going to a direct competitor instead.

 Not only are you losing an opportunity to earn a link to your content, but you are also increasing your bounce rate.
 The importance of this is discussed by WordStream’s Larry Kim.
 As he says: